 Groups on the interfaces to biochemistry are interested in the physico-chemical aspects of protein dynamics and interactions (Schanda), self-organization of protein systems (Loose), how the interplay between transcription factors and the histone code influences genome regulation (Michael), or structural DNA nanotechnology (Praetorius).

-Experimental research is carried out in the area of physical chemistry such as functional nanomaterials (Ibáñez), materials electrochemistry (Freunberger), or explores how one can change the behavior of microparticles by powering them (Palacci).
+Experimental research is carried out in the area of physical chemistry such as functional nanomaterials (Ibáñez), materials electrochemistry (Freunberger), powered microparticle behavior (Palacci), or quantum electrodynamics (Baykusheva).The Venkataraman group is collaborating with synthetic chemists and theoretical solid state physicists to understand matter at the nanoscale.

 On the theory side, research areas include work on the intersection of soft matter physics, biology and physical chemistry, to study physical mechanisms underlying biological processes at the nanoscale (Saric), or work on computational protein design (Praetorius).